 Decoding with FREM: face vs house vs chair object recognition#

-This example uses fast ensembling of regularized models (FREM) to decode a face vs house vs chair discrimination task from Haxby 2001 study.
+This example uses fast ensembling of regularized models (FREM) to decode a face vs house vs chair discrimination task from Haxby et al.[1] study.
 FREM uses an implicit spatial regularization through fast clustering and aggregates a high number of estimators trained on various splits of the training set, thus returning a very robust decoder at a lower computational cost than other spatially regularized methods.

 To have more details, see: FREM: fast ensembling of regularized models for robust decoding.